maialenz/WetPaws/README.md

   - Responsive navigation bar.

-  - Navigation bar situated on the top of the page with buttons aligned in the middle to see the pages clearly and as expected by the user.
+  - Navigation bar situated on the top of the hero image and under the company logo/name, with buttons aligned in the middle to see the pages clearly and as expected by the user.

   - Following [Bootstrap](https://getbootstrap.com/) grid system with the layout of the site being mainly in thirds and halfs (col-6 col-4).

   - Footer containing business information and links to social media platforms.

   - A form page that contains radio buttons, required fields and text inputs.

-- **Lower priority features that may not be including in the initial release of the website:**
+- **Lower priority features that may not be included in the initial release of the website:**

   - Landing page with shortcuts to different pages within the website.